DigiDuncan/Charm-Legacy/docs/guitar-hero.md

 [Solo phrases](#solos) also give extra points.

 ## Footnotes
 <b id="f1">1</b>: There appears to be some wiggle room here (a few milliseconds?) where the player can strum the strumbar and *then* hold the correct note.
-This is not the intended way to play, however, and this document will continue describing the intended playstyle as if these engine idiosyncrasies did not exist. [↩](#a1)
+This is not the intended way to play, however, and this document will continue describing the intended playstyle as if these engine idiosyncrasies did not exist.
+I would like to note though that this implentation detail may be required for the engine to "feel good".[↩](#a1)

 <b id="f1">2</b>: This makes a string of tap/HOPO open notes (often confusingly referred to as "pull-offs" regardless of if they are HOPOs or tap notes) essentially self-activating. [↩](#a2)